TuurDutoit/game2go/README.md

 Game2Go
 =======

 Game2go is a simple, but very fast 2d sidescroller engine, written in javascript.
-In just a few lines of code, you can create a basic game.
+In just a few lines of code, you can create a basic game. - By GOAT! studios

 ###Let's start